forestpc11/based-file-converter/README.md

 # based-file-converter
 a file converter that isn't malware and is simple. it just works. that's it.
 A simple, free, and open-source Python-based file converter.
 The current version supports converting PDF files to DOCX format, and it includes image extraction and basic text formatting.
+Now with MOV to MP4 and other audio and video file extensions, with more being added later on.

 - PDF to DOCX
 - Extracts text and images from the PDF.